 - in the consolidated statements of cash flows, cash balances and beginning and end of each period presented are converted at exchange rates at the respective dates.
 All cash flows are converted at the average exchange rates for the periods presented.
 Resulting exchange differences are presented as effect of conversion to presentation currency.

-3.2 Revenue recognition
+3.2 Revenue from contracts with customers